Currency Converter & Open Market Foreign Exchange In Pakistan 07 October 2024 - UrduPoint

 Currency Converter & Open Market Foreign Exchange In Pakistan 07 October 2024

-Following are the selling/buying rates of major currencies issued by the National Bank of Pakistan (NBP), here on Monday
+Following are the selling/buying rates Of major currencies issued by the National Bank of Pakistan (NBP), here on Tuesday

-KARACHI, (UrduPoint / Pakistan Point News - 7th Oct, 2024) Following are the selling/buying rates of major currencies issued by the National Bank of Pakistan (NBP), here on Monday.
+KARACHI, (UrduPoint / Pakistan Point News - 8th Oct, 2024) Following are the selling/buying rates Of major currencies issued by the National Bank of Pakistan (NBP), here on Tuesday.

 CURRENCY SELLING BUYING